Invoice Data Capture:

 • Accuracy: Minimizes errors associated with manual data entry.

-• Speed: Accelerates the invoice processing cycle, enabling faster payments and improved cash flow management.
+• Speed: Accelerates the invoice processing cycle, enabling faster approvals, faster payments, and improved cash flow management.

 • Compliance: Ensures adherence to financial regulations and internal policies by maintaining accurate and consistent records.